 1. LIST DEDUPing IS A MUST

 Every envelope you post in your direct mail campaign costs your company more than 35 cents.
 This means if you send the mail to too many people who are not interested in buying your product or sending to the same person that is interested, the costs can quickly begin to add up and leave you worse off financially.
 Take the time to scrub all mailing lists.
 Make sure last names are up to date.
 You’d be surprised at how exciting it is for a new bride to get mail with her new last name!
 Check with your mail vendor (someone like us!) about how you want them to dedupe – if you only want one-per-household, ask them to dedupe by address and name.
+The top printing companies will always give you the best advice when it comes to getting your list spot on.

 2. SENDING IMPERSONAL LETTERS